moosesalex/AJ-P4CS537/solution/README.md

         updated kmap to include hugespace
         added allochugeuvm() to allocate huge pages
-        updated deallocuvm() to dealloc base pages or huge pages based on checking PTE_PS bit usys.S, syscall.c
+        updated deallocuvm() to dealloc base pages or huge pages based on checking PTE_PS bit updated freevm to do nothing if called on a hugepage usys.S, syscall.c
         added syscall shugebrk to system call tables and other user.h